-Made with under-appreciated escarole, an abundance of citurs, and a eat-it-off-the-spoon good citrus honey rosemary dressing, this will change your opinion on eating salads when it's snowing outside!
+Made with under-appreciated winter green escarole, an abundance of winter citrus, and an eat-it-off-the-spoon good citrus honey rosemary dressing, this will change your opinion on eating salads when it's snowing outside!

 or butter lettuce, torn into bite-sized pieces

-Coarsely crush or chop rosemary and place in a small saucepan.
+Make The Rosemary Balsamic Vinaigrette: Coarsely crush or chop rosemary and place in a small saucepan.
 Add honey and bring to a boil over medium heat.
 Remove from heat and let steep for 30 minutes.
-Meanwhile, whisk olive oil, vinegar, orange juice and salt in a large bowl until combined.
+Meanwhile, whisk olive oil, vinegar, orange juice, and salt in a large bowl until combined.

 Dressing can be made up to 4 days ahead of time.

-Meanwhile, heat the oven to broil and arrange a rack 6 inches from the broiler.
+Broil The Mandarins Meanwhile, heat the oven to broil and arrange a rack 6 inches from the broiler.
 Place the halved mandarins on a parchment-lined rimmed sheet and top with a sprinkle of sugar (this isn't to make them sweeter but to help them brown).